FPGAwars/apio-dev-builds/README.md

 1. Download the bundle file **apio-windows-amd64-[version]-[date]-bundle.zip** from the [latest release](../../releases/latest).

 2. Unzip the bundle file.
 This will create an `apio` directory with the application files.

+3. [Optional] Move the `apio` dir to a place of your choosing.

-3. Add the `apio` dir to your `%PATH%`.
+4. Add the `apio` dir to your `%PATH%`.

-4. Open a new command window and run `apio` to test the installation.
+5. Open a new command window and run `apio` to test the installation.

 UNINSTALL